-For-Sale Units: If the in-lieu request is granted, the developer is required to make a payment of \$36,000 for each single-family home and \$35,000 for each multi-family for sale unit in the development.
+For-Sale Units: If the in-lieu request is granted, the developer is required to make a payment of \$38,808 for each single-family home and \$37,730 for each multi-family for sale unit in the development.
 Thereafter, every July 1st these fees will be adjusted by the percentage increase or decrease for the prior twelve months as determined by the Engineering News Record Building Cost Index for the Los Angeles Region.

-Rental Units: If the in-lieu request is granted, the developer is required to make a payment of \$28,000 for each multi-family rental unit in the development.
+Rental Units: If the in-lieu request is granted, the developer is required to make a payment of \$30,000 for each multifamily rental unit in the development.
 Thereafter, every July 1st this fee will be adjusted by the percentage increase or decrease for the prior twelve months as determined by the Engineering News Record Building Cost Index for the Los Angeles Region.

-A project that is approved for in-lieu payments has usually agreed to another public benefit through a Development Agreement that justifies the in-lieu payment.
 In-lieu payments are made when the developer applies for building permits for the approved units.
 The in-lieu fees collected provide funding support in the form of developer loans to new affordable housing projects and are almost always leveraged with other funding sources.
 The current in-lieu fund balance is approximately \$2.2 million.

-Possible incentives may include, but are not limited to, the following:
+Possible incentives to be offered by the City's Community Development Department may include, but are not limited to, the following: